 - Trisha Seys Ranola, PharmD, CDE, CGP, clinical assistant professor and assistant director, Office of Global Health, UW-Madison School of Pharmacy

-The evening also includes concurrent oral presentations and a poster session on global health projects.
-During concurrent oral sessions, presenters will explore how environment influences health; the benefits of quality improvement projects, how UW is working with communities worldwide, and education, policy and leadership.
+During concurrent oral sessions, presenters will explore how environment influences health, the benefits of quality improvement projects, how UW is working with communities worldwide, and educational leadership.
+Symposium Breakout Sessions Schedule

 Sponsored by the UW-Madison Global Health Institute, the symposium is an opportunity for the campus-wide community to come together and celebrate and learn from each other.
 The first Global Health Symposium was organized in 2004 to connect students, faculty and staff who were participating in global health work.
 The event, like the Institute, has grown from the health sciences to include participants from across campus, recognizing that the determinants of health and disease are interlinked and need solutions from across disciplines.